-The Industrial Relations Court of South Australia (Magistrates Jurisdiction) has power to deal with underpayment of wages claims for both State and Commonwealth awards, enterprise agreements or contracts of employment.
+The South Australian Employment Court has power to deal with underpayment of wages claims for both State and Commonwealth awards, enterprise agreements or contracts of employment.
 For information on the process of making a claim, see the guide to monetary claims information provided by the Court.

 Underpayment of wages claims must be made within 6 years of the date that the payment became due, however only 3 years for unpaid Long Service Leave claims.